Rubin causal model: An extended example

 Intuitively, the causal effect of one treatment, E, over another, C, for a particular unit and an interval of time from $t_1$ to $t_2$ is the difference between what would have happened at time $t_2$ if the unit had been exposed to E initiated at $t_1$ and what would have happened at $t_2$ if the unit had been exposed to C initiated at $t_1$: 'If an hour ago I had taken two aspirins instead of just a glass of water, my headache would now be gone,' or 'because an hour ago I took two aspirins instead of just a glass of water, my headache is now gone.'
 Our definition of the causal effect of the E versus C treatment will reflect this intuitive meaning."

 According to the RCM, the causal effect of your taking or not taking aspirin one hour ago is the difference between how your head would have felt in case 1 (taking the aspirin) and case 2 (not taking the aspirin).
 If your headache would remain without aspirin but disappear if you took aspirin, then the causal effect of taking aspirin is headache relief.
 In most circumstances, we are interested in comparing two futures, one generally termed "treatment" and the other "control".
 These labels are somewhat arbitrary.

 Potential outcomes

 Suppose that Joe is participating in an FDA test for a new hypertension drug.
-If we were omniscient, we would know the outcomes for Joe under both treatment (the new drug) and control (either no treatment or the current standard treatment).
+An all-knowing observer would know the outcomes for Joe under both treatment (the new drug) and control (either no treatment or the current standard treatment).
 The causal effect, or treatment effect, is the difference between these two potential outcomes.